CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 There is no interaction with the user: the server receives input through messages from the client.

 ### Inputs and outputs
-Inputs:--- map file
+Inputs:
-Map file gets passed to grid module to be loaded in as a grid map.
+* Map file: gets passed to grid module to be loaded in as a grid map.

 Outputs:
-Outputs logging messages to stderr, which can be redirected to a log file.
-Outputs useful messages, errors as described in the requirements.
+* Messages logged to stderr, which can be redirected to a log file.
+This includes useful messages, errors as described in the requirements.

 ### Functional decomposition into modules